phylum-dev/documentation/CONTRIBUTING.md

 # Contributing

-This guide is written for both internal contributors (Phylum, Inc. employees) and external/community contributors.
+This guide is written for both internal contributors (Veracode, Inc. employees) and external/community contributors.
 Community contributions are possible by submitting issues.

 ## Types of Contributions